Rodney Marsh: Early life

-Marsh was born in Hatfield, Hertfordshire to Lilian Dredge, a housewife, and William Marsh, a docker.
-He grew up in Palatine Road, Stoke Newington, and his parents only spent a few days in Hertfordshire so his mother could avoid going into labour during the Blitz.
-Marsh had a rough upbringing as a child, particularly from his father, and in his autobiography said that this tough upbringing left him emotionally traumatised.
+Marsh was born in Hatfield, Hertfordshire, to Lilian Dredge, a housewife, and William Marsh, a docker.
+His parents only spent a few days in Hertfordshire so his mother could avoid going into labour during the Blitz.
+Marsh grew up in Palatine Road, Stoke Newington, North London, and he had a rough upbringing as a child, particularly from his father, and in his autobiography said that this tough upbringing left him emotionally traumatised.
 His father came from an even more violent family, and was partially crippled at the age of 19 after being attacked by his father with a hammer.
 An only child, Marsh described his family as "incredibly poor" and until the age of 11 he slept in the corner of his parents' bedroom – the family shared a three-storey house with two other families and the only other room they had was a living room.
 He attended Arsenal matches at Highbury with his father, and also went along to see reserve team matches.
-The family's poverty came to an end just as Marsh was beginning his professional football career – his father helped the landlord to fill out his weekly pool coupon, and the landlord had a massive win shortly before his death and left the house to Marsh's father in his will.
+The family's poverty came to an end just as Marsh was beginning his professional football career – his father used to help the landlord to fill out his weekly pool coupon, and the landlord had a massive win shortly before his death and left the house to Marsh's father in his will.

 Marsh played alongside Ron "Chopper" Harris for Hackney Schools, scoring all three goals as Hackney won the schools national championship.
 His father secured him a trial for the West Ham United under-16s, and he impressed enough to land himself a place in the academy.
-However, he was released after ten months by Wally St Pier, who let Marsh go to open up a place on the youth team for Geoff Hurst.
-Soon before his sixteenth birthday, Marsh was spotted by scout Bill Brown, who offered him a place in Fulham's youth programme.
+However, he was released after 10 months by Wally St Pier, who let Marsh go to open up a place on the youth team for Geoff Hurst.
+Soon before his 16th birthday, Marsh was spotted by scout Bill Brown, who offered him a place in Fulham's youth programme.